Scorpionfishes and Rockfishes: Family Scorpaenidae

 Bait and Tackle: Medium to light gear is sufficient for these fish.
 A high/low leader equipped with size 4 or 2 hooks is common tackle.
 Fish on or near the bottom and be prepared for a strike at any time.
 Best baits appear to be shrimp, mussel, pile worms or tube worms.

-Food Value: An excellent eating, mild-flavored fish that is best fried.
+Food Value: An excellent eating, mild-flavored fish that seems best fried but can be cooked in almost any manner.
 Italian fishermen of the 19th century considered this to be the best tasting of all the rockfish and apparently that opinion is still held by many.
 At $4.85 per pound, grass rockfish received the highest prices paid to California commercial fishermen for rockfish in 1998.
 There was a distinct difference in price between the shallow water rockfish kept and sold as live fish versus the deepwater species but that doesn’t detract from the grass rockfish ranking of #1.
 Treefish were #2 at $4.66 per pound, olive rockfish and bronzebacked rockfish tied for #3 at $3.74, gopher rockfish were #5 at $2.78, China rockfish #6 at $2.72, black-and-yellow #7 at $2.41, quillback rockfish #8 at $1.79, brown rockfish #9 at $1.61, and kelp rockfish #10 at 1.57.
 Rosethorn rockfish were down at the bottom of the 31 species listed at only $.38.

 Comments: Grass rockfish are relatively short-lived rockfish only reaching an age of about 23 years.
 In southern California, some females are reproductive by 8.6 inches and 2 years of age, the majority are reproductive by 9.4 inches and 4 years, all are reproductive by 11 inches and five years.
 Those in central California north take longer to mature.